jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Linux-Troubleshooting/Fault-Class/SSH-login-reported-must-be-owned-by-root-and-not-group-or-word-writable.md

 **Problem Phenomenon**

-When the Linux Virtual Machines starts the SSH service, an error message similar to the following appears:
+When the Linux VM starts the SSH service, an error message similar to the following appears:

 *• /var/empty/sshd must be owned by root and not group or word-writable.*